NIH Undergraduate Scholarship

 - have a GPA of 3.3 or higher, or rank within the top five percent of their class.
 To be eligible for scholarship renewal, Scholars must maintain a GPA of 3.5 or higher, or rank within the top five percent of their class.

-- demonstrate “exceptional financial need” as certified by the financial aid office.
+- demonstrate “exceptional financial need” as certified by the financial aid office (see table on NIH website for details).

 - be able to fulfill the NIH Scholarship service requirements.